satwikav/Covid19_EPP_project/src/documentation/index.rst

 ..
-This the Visualisations on Covid-19 Contact Restriction Policies project's documentation master file.
+This the Visualizating Covid-19 Contact Restriction Policies in Germany project's documentation master file.

 ..
 You can adapt this file completely to your liking,
 .. but it should at least contain the `toctree` directive.

-Welcome to the Visualisations on Covid-19 Contact Restriction Policies project's documentation!
+Welcome to the Visualizating Covid-19 Contact Restriction Policies in Germany project's documentation!
 ================================================================================================

 .. toctree::